 Because they are sticky and very high in sugar, it’s best to wait until your baby is 18 months or older before introducing dates and processed bars and snacks that contain them.
 Even after 18 months of age, dates should be carefully prepared to minimize the risk of choking and served as a treat rather than an everyday snack.

-A super sweet fruit that’s native to the Middle East, dates are sold fresh on the stem from their palm tree when in season, while others are available year-round in their dried, pitted, and packaged form.
-Medjool is the most common variety of dried date in American grocery stores, while markets that specialize in Middle Eastern products often have a more diverse selection.
+A super sweet fruit that’s native to Southwest Asia, dates are sold fresh on the stem from their palm tree when in season, while others are available year-round in their dried, pitted, and packaged form.
+Medjool is the most common variety of dried date in American grocery stores, while other varieties are more common in other parts of the world.

 Dates are increasingly available for purchase in a variety of processed forms—date sugar, date syrup, date paste, date bars, and the list goes on.
 The reason?
 Dates are marketed as a “healthy” sugar, and food makers are using processed date sugar products to replace traditional white sugar products made from cane plants.